 Apps such as Evernote can index all your files and websites.
 Evernote can save time by allowing you to find what you need fast.

-An advantage to Evernote is that you can make a list of documents you want to review on your phone as you work.
-You could then review the documents on the bus or train going home from work.
+An advantage to Evernote is that you can list documents you want to review on your phone as you work.
+You could then review the documents on the bus or train after work.

 22. Prioritize your Phone Usage

-Restricting phone use to business purposes can free up time for work and education.
+Restricting phone use for business can free up work and education time.
 Fortunately, there are many ways you can prioritize phone usage.

-One great means of prioritizing your phone usage is to change your phone number.
-Kill your old number and only give the new number to people that matter, such as coworkers and your family.
+One great way to prioritize your phone usage is to change your phone number.
+Kill your old number and give the new number to people who matter, such as coworkers and your family.

 Another method is to screen your phone calls with voicemail.
 Never answer phone calls yourself.
 Instead, use voicemail to screen messages and only respond to important calls.